-With well over three million jobs devoted to environmental improvement (per the Bureau of Labor Statistics [BLS] in 2013), almost 500,000 job openings available in 2015-and forecasts by the BLS that careers in environmental sustainability will grow by nearly 20% annually-there is plenty of opportunity for those who are inspired to take action to protect the environment and public health and welfare.
+With well over three million jobs devoted to environmental improvement (per the Bureau of Labor Statistics [BLS] in 2013), almost 500,000 job openings available in 2015,-and forecasts by the BLS that careers in environmental sustainability will grow by nearly 20% annually-there is plenty of opportunity for those who are inspired to take action to protect the environment and public health and welfare.

-The same clear-headed determination that led to tremendous progress in environmental cleanup over the last half century will be needed to protect people and the environment that sustains them from the threats that remain.
+The same clear-headed determination that led to tremendous progress in environmental cleanup over the last half century will be needed to protect the public and the Earth from the risks that remain.